kloggy/HA-Irrigation-Version2/README.md

 <h2>Background</h2>

-__IMPORTANT__ - This is now a *__beta__* of Version 2.
-For anyone who was using the 'Preview' it has a few cosmetic improvements (IMO) and I have completely restructured the Lovelace code.
-I think it might now be more efficient and also every section is in its own file so that should make it easier if you wish to change anything.

-As far as I know, and no one who used the preview told me otherwise, it works perfectly.
+__IMPORTANT__ - This is still(!) to be considered a *__beta__* of Version 2 but unless anyone finds anything I think I am done with it!
+I can't think of any improvements, at least not ones that I think I want to attempt!
+This version has many cosmetic improvements (IMO) as well as some functional ones:
+- Each Zone within a Cycle can be scheduled to run on selected days
+- All weather sensors are user configuarable and (I think) can be completely ignored if you don't want to use the weather adjustmenst.

+I have further restructured the Lovelace code so that everything is in the `templates/garden` folder.
+Any *files* you have that are in the `template` folder left over form an old version can be removed (unless of course you have a use for them elsewhere).

 If you decide to use it in any way be sure to read ALL of this page.

 -----